vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 I do this sequence every alternating day in the morning, with the steps in quick succession:

-* Right hand on 150 lb: I close and keep closed for about 10-20 seconds.
+* Right hand on 150 lb: I close and keep closed for about 15 to 25 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
 In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
 Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Left hand on 150 lb: I close and keep closed for about 10-20 seconds.
+* Left hand on 150 lb: I close and keep closed for about 10 to 20 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
 In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
 Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Right hand on 100 lb: I close and keep closed for about 15-30 seconds (generally about 20 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
+* Right hand on 100 lb: I close and keep closed for about 20 to 35 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-* Left hand on 100 lb: I close and keep closed for about 15-30 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+* Left hand on 100 lb: I close and keep closed for about 15 to 30 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

 I have generally switched away from doing multiple open/closes toward doing a close-and-hold.
 The close-and-hold is harder, but also quicker